Many of my author friends are surprised when I rell them about the many ways meditation can help writers with both their

 Depending on the type of writing you are doing, your mind could be full of information.
 For instance, if you’re doing research for an article or book, you might be reading non-stop.
 Take frequent breaks to avoid information overload.
 During your break, spend five minutes doing mindful breathing.

 2: Meditate standing or moving, not sitting

 Most writers spend a long time at the computer.
 And sitting for too long is not healthy.
-Therefore, instead of doing seated meditation, you might like to try standing to meditate or doing movement meditation like tai chi and qigong.
+Therefore, instead of doing seated meditation, you might like to try standing to meditate or doing movement meditations like tai chi and qigong.
 If standing, stand with good posture and a straight but relaxed spine and simply focus on your breath.

 3: Use a timer when working

 Time is one of the biggest distractions in meditation for writers.
 If you’re meditating on a break, you might be tempted to keep eyeing the clock.
 This won’t help you meditate.
 Instead, set a timer for fifteen minutes.
 You could use an app like Headspace or Calm, but research from Harvard Medical School shows that meditation apps are ineffective.

 4: For focus, just breathe

 Simplicity is the key to meditation for writers.
 Your mind has been active and productive while you were working.
 Now it’s time to slow down and focus on something simple.